 Hotel Sofitel So – Singapore, Singapore

-The Sofitel So Singapore, is neo-classical accomodation with 134 guest rooms and more than 20 suites.
+The Sofitel So Singapore, is neo-classical accommodation with 134 guest rooms and more than 20 suites.

 The hotel is set to offer a fantastic blend of the latest technology mixed with classic Singaporean style and is situated within walking distance of both the Orchard shopping belt and the Marina Bay area, which hosts the Singapore Formula 1 Grand Prix.